 Photo by: Andrew Jameson, from Wikimedia Commons

-Kokorokoko, at 1323 North Milwaukee Avenue, specializes in fashions from the 1980s and ‘90s.
-Vintage Underground, at 1834, West North Avenue, features 3500 square feet of vintage jewelry, clothing, and accessories.
-Stop!
-Look!
-Oddments, 1305 North Western Avenue, offers rare books, vinyl records, “outsider art,” antiques, jewelry, and architectural salvage.
-Silver Moon, 1755 West North Avenue, owned by a stylist for Aerosmith, offers a collection of daywear and formal attire, including fabulous vintage bridal gowns.
+Kokorokoko, at 1323 Avenue, specializes in fashions from the 1980s and ‘90s.
+Vintage Underground, at 1507 North Milwaukee Avenue, features vintage jewelry, clothing and accessories.
+Silver Moon, 1721 West North Avenue, owned by a stylist for Aerosmith, offers a collection of daywear and formal attire, including fabulous vintage bridal gowns.

 Outlet Shopping in Chicago

 You can find plenty of outlet shopping in and around Chicago.
-There’s Chicago Premium Outlets Mall, Gurnee Mills Outlet, and Prime Outlets – all topnotch shopping experiences, where you may even find several stores not commonly found in other outlet malls around the country.
+There’s Chicago Premium Outlets Mall, Gurnee Mills Outlet, Lighthouse Premium Outlets, and Premium Outlets — all top-notch shopping experiences, where you may even find several stores not commonly found in other outlet malls around the country.

 But for discount shopping at the outlet mall of all outlet malls, plan to travel 15 miles northwest of downtown Chicago (30 to 45 minutes by bus, depending on traffic) to Fashion Outlets of Chicago (FOC) in Rosemont.
-This new indoor mall—open since August of 2013—houses 130 outlet stores (some of which are the first to hit the Midwest) in 530,000 square feet of space, all under one roof.
-For starters, you will find Bloomingdales the Outlet Store, Neiman Marcus Last Call, and Saks OFF 5th Avenue.
-Then there’s Gucci, Prada, Barneys New York, Elie Tahari, Halston Heritage, Michael Kors, Perry Ellis, and St. John, alongside 100 other retailers—many that you’d expect to find at an outlet mall, others that will surprise and delight you.
+This indoor mall — open since August 2013—houses more than 130 outlet stores in 530,000 square feet of space, all under one roof.
+For starters, you will find Bloomingdales the Outlet Store, Neiman Marcus Last Call, and Saks OFF 5th.
+Then there’s Gucci, Prada, Barneys New York, Cole Haan, Burberry, and Michael Kors, alongside 100+ other retailers — many that you’d expect to find at an outlet mall, others that will surprise and delight you.
 As you shop, you’re surrounded by interactive visual art (thanks to the mall’s partnership with The Arts Initiative) in an airy contemporary environment.
-To further enhance your shopping experience, FOC offers package delivery and shipping services, lots of special events, incentives for groups, 17 eateries, and up to 75% off of retail on everything your heart desires.
-And if that aforementioned heart happens to be beating a little faster than usual right now, you know what you need to do.
-FOC awaits.
+To further enhance your shopping experience, FOC offers package delivery and shipping services, lots of special events, incentives for groups, 15 eateries, and up to 75 percent off retail on everything your heart desires.
+And if that heart happens to be beating a little faster than usual right now, you know what you need to do.
+FOC awaits!